 1 Set the gas cylinder stand upright on the lab bench near the GC.

-(Do not place it behind the oven exhaust vent!)
+The gas cylinder is pressurized.
+Do not place the cylinder on its side or behind the oven exhaust vent!

 2 Turn the pressure regulator completely off and set the output pressure as low as possible (full CCW).